Gender role: In criminal justice

-A number of studies conducted since the mid-90s have found direct correlation between a female criminal's ability to conform to gender role stereotypes and the severity of her sentencing, particularly among female murderers.
+Several studies conducted since the mid-90s have found a direct correlation between a female criminal's ability to conform to gender role stereotypes and the severity of her sentencing, particularly among female murderers.
 "In terms of the social realities of justice in America, the experiences of diverse groups of people in society have contributed to the shaping of the types of criminals and victims that we have had.
 Like Andersen and Hill Collins (1998: 4) in their discussion of what they refer to as a 'matrix of domination,' we too conceive that class, race, and gender represent "multiple, interlocking levels of domination that stem from the societal configurations of these structural relationships.
 These patterned actions, in turn, affecting individual consciousness, group interaction, and individual and group access to institutional power and privileges.
 "Patterns of offending by men and by women are notable both for their similarities and for their differences.
 Both men and women are more heavily involved in minor property and substance abuse offenses than in serious crimes like robbery or murder.
 However, men offend at much higher rates than women for all crime categories except prostitution.
 This gender gap in crime is greatest for serious crime and least for mild forms of lawbreaking such as minor property crimes."